-Our compensation committee used a group of peer companies, developed with the assistance of Compensia, as a reference point in making 2019 executive compensation decisions.
+Our compensation committee used a group of peer companies, developed with the assistance of Compensia, as a reference point in making 2020 executive compensation decisions.
 This compensation peer group was selected from among publicly-traded specialty pharmaceutical and biotechnology companies, based on the comparability of our market capitalization, and our business models.
-As of early 2019, the peer companies market capitalizations ranged, based on the 25th to 75th percentiles, between \$551 million and \$2.90 billion; at such time, our market capitalization fell at approximately the 31st percentile of the companies in the peer group and our net income fell at approximately the 80th percentile of the companies in the peer group, consisted of the following 18 publicly-traded companies:
+As of early 2020, the peer companies market capitalizations ranged, based on the 25th to 75th percentiles, between \$369 million and \$2.77 billion; at such time, our market capitalization fell at approximately the 40th percentile of the companies in the peer group and our net income fell at approximately the 80th percentile of the companies in the peer group.
+The 2020 peer group included the addition of two new peers that Compensia recommended due to their size and business models (Ligand Pharmaceuticals and Puma Biotechnology), as reflected below, and removal of two historical peers from 2019 (Insys Therapeutics, which was no longer publicly traded, and Seattle Genetics, which no longer fell within appropriate comparable parameters due to its increased market capitalization).